jay-bhambhani/challenge-repo/README.md

 "Gi" for Gb, "Mi" for Mb and "ki" for kb.
 Pass as optional arg, i.e.:
 `python src/s3_stats.py -c Mi`
 ## Tests
-Please make sure you have Docker install on your computer.
+Please make sure you have Docker and docker-compose installed on your computer.
 A test fixture will be generated that utilizes docker to install a local version of S3 (Minio).
 Then, simply run
 `pytest`